ayozehd/grav-theme-bootstrap-blog/README.md

 Showcase modular template is useful as page's heading.
 You can setup optionally a background image, or use instead Bootstrap Styles.
 This will try to set automatically first folder image as background or you can pick it via Admin Plugin.
 Additionally you can include some buttons at bottom.

 **Still under heavy development!** Also you can setup your own image filters to override ours.
-You must use [Grav Media Actions](https://learn.getgrav.org/content/media#image-actions) in Twig way, separating arguments by comma (if there is no arguments you must type `null`).
+You must use [Grav Media Actions](https://learn.getgrav.org/content/media#image-actions) in Twig way, separating arguments by comma and if there is no arguments you must type `null`.

 ```yaml
 style: light|dark|primary|info|success|warning|danger